reinhardjs/medusa-plugin-anamnesis/README.md

-# Software Developer Technical Test
+# Software Engineer Technical Test

-Welcome to the repository for the Senior Developer technical test.
+Welcome to the repository for the Software Engineer Application's technical test.

 <br>

 ## Overview
-This project was created as part of the application process for the Senior Developer position at https://nosc.ai.
+This project was created as part of the application process for the Software Engineer / Developer position at https://nosc.ai.

 It demonstrates my skills in backend development, including system design, API development, and testing.

 https://github.com/noscai/senior-backend-engineer-job-application